Walking 2 Miles a Day: Tips, Benefits & Realistic Weight Loss Outcomes

 • Park further from the entrance: There are many ancillary benefits to doing this, such as not having to worry about shopping carts hitting your car, always having plenty of empty parking spaces to choose from, and worrying less about rear-ending someone else’s car while getting yours in.

-• Take meetings on the go: Are you meeting a friend for coffee?
-Get your coffee to go in the park and catch up while you catch up.
-Conducting a business meeting?
-Physical movement stimulates brain activity and can help you be more creative during your discussion.
-[6] Walking during meetings also encourages you to get to the point of your conversation instead of wasting time beating around the bush.
+• Take meetings on the go: If you’re meeting a friend for coffee, you can grab your coffee to go in the park and catch up while you enjoy your drinks.
+If you’re conducting a business meeting, consider incorporating physical movement to stimulate brain activity and enhance creativity during your discussion.4 Walking during meetings also encourages you to get to the point of your conversation instead of wasting time beating around the bush.

 If you don’t want to increase your steps and still need to lose weight, you can also try adding a quick workout to your day.